AtlasFoundation/Thoth/docs/docs/developers/agents/agentStructure.md

 ### Channel Id

-Where it is received from, i.e. discord channel or xrengine room (at least ideally, discord does this but other connectors might need work)
+Where it is received from, i.e. discord channel room (at least ideally, discord does this but other connectors might need work)

 ### Entity